Get News & Updates Directly To Your Inbox

 4. Teen ‘users’ are more likely to become grown-up addicts.

-Think your kids are immune?
-Stats reveal nearly half of all young people – 47% – use an illegal drug by the time they graduate from high school.
-It’s important for parents to take all teen drinking and drug misuse seriously.
+The younger a person starts misusing drugs or alcohol, the greater their chance of becoming an addict.
+You might think your kids are immune, but studies show nearly half of all young people use an illegal drug by the time they graduate from high school.
+Parents need to take teen drinking and drug misuse seriously.
 Don’t dismiss it as normal experimentation.

 5. Recovery is hard.

-Originally published 12/32015; Revised 2022
+Originally published 12/3/2015; Revised 2022, 2024

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation,